kirubhel/Social_pay_latest/Backend/checkout.readme.md

-# Social Pay Hosted Checkout API Documentation
+# SocialPay Hosted Checkout API Documentation

 ## Overview

-The Social Pay Hosted Checkout API provides a secure and flexible way for merchants to accept payments without handling sensitive payment information directly.
-Instead of integrating payment forms into their own applications, merchants can redirect customers to a Social Pay-hosted payment page.
+The SocialPay Hosted Checkout API provides a secure and flexible way for merchants to accept payments without handling sensitive payment information directly.
+Instead of integrating payment forms into their own applications, merchants can redirect customers to a SocialPay-hosted payment page.

 ## Key Benefits